Cycling is fun and is even a great exercise.

 4. Find a Safe and Quiet Location to Practice

-Availability of a safe place to ride is very important, especially for a first-timer.
+Availability of a safe place to ride is critical, especially for a first-timer.

-This will help boost the child’s confidence, knowing well that they won’t be in any danger even.
+This will help boost the child’s confidence, knowing that they won’t be in any danger even.

-Also, inviting siblings and friends who can already ride a two-wheeled pedal bike would motivate your child and is considered to be a big motivational push for a child who’s learning how to ride.
+Also, inviting siblings and friends who can already ride a two-wheeled pedal bike would motivate your child and is considered a big motivational push for a child who’s learning how to ride.

 5. Start Slow